Optimize SSD performance

 Both these options are found in your registry editor under

-• Press Windows + R, type regedit and ok to open the windows registry editor.
+• Press Windows + R, type regedit and ok to open the Windows registry editor.

 • Then navigate to the following path